ChannMyae-Zaw/Code-Documetation-VS-Code-Plug-in/README.md

 # Athena-Code-Documentation README

 A VS Code extension that helps you automatically document your code using AI.
-Highlight your code, attach a coding standard, and generate detailed, human-readable documentation instantly — all without leaving your editor.
+Highlight your code, attach a coding standard, and generate detailed, readability-enhanced documentation — all without leaving your editor.

 ## Features